 The school is committed to maintaining a favorable academic atmosphere.
-Teachers are expected to create a positive learning climate for scholars in their classrooms and to maintain proper order.
-Scholars are expected to behave in the classroom in such a manner that allows teachers to effectively carry out their lesson plans and scholars to participate in classroom learning activities.
-Both in and outside of class, scholars are expected to behave in a safe, orderly, and non-offensive fashion.
-Scholars who fail to correct their behavior, or repeatedly engage in similar misconduct will be subjected to Prima disciplinary referral.
-Scholars are also expected to abide by the Code of Conduct, directives by staff, and all rules of behavior whether governed by school, city, county, state or nation.
+Teachers are expected to create a positive learning climate for students in their classrooms and to maintain proper order.
+Students are expected to behave in the classroom in such a manner that allows teachers to effectively carry out their lesson plans and students to participate in classroom learning activities.
+Both in and outside of class, students are expected to behave in a safe, orderly, and non-offensive fashion.
+Students who fail to correct their behavior, or repeatedly engage in similar misconduct will be subjected to Fidelis disciplinary referral.
+Students are also expected to abide by the Code of Conduct, directives by staff, and all rules of behavior whether governed by school, city, county, state or nation.

-The entire staff at Prima is responsible for monitoring scholar behavior.
-Scholar's, in turn, are expected to comply with staff directives.
-Staff members who encounter misconduct outside of class are expected to direct the scholar's involved to correct their behavior.
-Scholars who display negative or undesirable behaviors will be subject to disciplinary measures.
+The entire staff at Fidelis is responsible for monitoring student behavior.
+Students, in turn, are expected to comply with staff directives.
+Staff members who encounter misconduct outside of class are expected to direct the students involved to correct their behavior.
+Students who display negative or undesirable behaviors will be subject to disciplinary measures.